Zadig

 The book makes use of the Persian tale ''The Three Princes of Serendip''.
 It is philosophical in nature, and presents human life as in the hands of a destiny beyond human control.
 Voltaire challenges religious and metaphysical orthodoxy with his presentation of the moral revolution taking place in Zadig himself. ''Zadig'' is one of Voltaire's most celebrated works after ''Candide''.
 Many literary critics have praised Voltaire's use of contradiction and juxtaposition.

-The protagonist's name is derived from the Hebrew term ''tzadik'', a title bestowed in Judaism on a particularly righteous person – though Voltaire's character is not presented as a Jew and does not exactly fit the criteria set in Jewish tradition for use of the term.
+The protagonist's name is derived from the Hebrew and Arabic terms ''tzadik'' and ''seddik'', a title bestowed on a particularly righteous person – though Voltaire's character is not presented as a Jew and does not exactly fit the criteria set in Jewish tradition for use of the term.
+This combined with the geographic setting of Babylon indicates he is likely of Arabian descent.
 Provided by Wikipedia

 -